 The Managing Board of SMT Scharf AG comprises three members and has one Chairman.
 The board has not formed any committees.
 The Managing Board's members are jointly responsible for managing the company's business, based on rules of business procedure as issued by the Supervisory Board.
 The Managing Board determines business targets, the company's policy and the Group's organisation.
 The Managing Board informs the Supervisory Board regularly, promptly and comprehensively about all questions of relevance for the company relating to planning, business development and risk management.
-Transactions requiring Supervisory Board approval are submitted in good time to the Supervisory Board.
-The Managing Board members are obligated to disclose conflicts of interest to the Supervisory Board without delay, and to only assume additional activities, especially supervisory board mandates at companies outside the Group, with Supervisory Board approval.
+Transactions requiring Supervisory Board members are obligated to disclose conflicts of interest to the Supervisory Board without delay, and to only assume additional activities, especially supervisory board mandates at companies outside the Group, with Supervisory Board approval.
 No conflicts of interest existed in relation to the Managing Board members of SMT Scharf AG during the fiscal year elapsed.